Jump to: Central London | North London | South London | East London | West London

 Highgate - 83 Hazellville Rd, London N19 3NB

 With experience at Flor, Pophams and St Barts on their CVs, chef and baker Felix and Florin opened their bakery up on the Highgate/Archway border with plenty of know-how when it comes to making gorgeous bread and cakes that everyone wants to try.
-Best of all a visit is a calorie-neutral experience when you factor in getting here via the Parkland Walk.
+Best of all, a visit is a calorie-neutral experience when you factor in having ambled up the nearby Parkland Walk to get here.

 Follow on Instagram: @tarnbakery_